iamavinashmourya/food-ordering-dev-application/README.md

 - Toastify: Library for displaying toast notifications in the admin panel.

 This project combines a variety of technologies to create a comprehensive solution for online food ordering.
 It provides users with a seamless experience for browsing menus, placing orders, and managing their accounts, while administrators have access to tools for overseeing and managing the platform's operations.

+### Contributing
+Contributions are welcome!
+If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.